 - Bone and cartilage damage

 - Chronic otitis externa

 - Spreading of the infection to nearby body parts

 Getting an ear infection may be a nuisance, especially if it is left untreated and the infection becomes complicated.
 As soon as you notice something wrong with your ears, getting a consultation with an audiologist is recommended.
 Early detection of swimmer’s ear can significantly reduce complications.

-Doctor’s Hearing Care offers comprehensive hearing consultations in New Albany, IN and nearby areas.
+Doctor’s Hearing Care offers comprehensive hearing consultations for a wide range of hearing concerns in New Albany, IN and nearby areas.

 Contact us today to schedule a consultation!